 It's easy to overlook small details when you're moving into a new home.
-However, if you forget the essentials for your first couple nights in a new home, you might regret it—and you'll have to spend money at the local store to get must-have items like toilet paper.
+However, if you forget the essentials for your first couple nights in a new home, you might regret it—and you'll have to spend money to get must-have items like toilet paper.
 Put all the items you will need for those first couple days in a particular box and, if possible, transport it to your new home yourself instead of putting it in the moving truck.
 With that box in hand, all the essential items will be available right when you need them.

 01 of 09